Kauai: The Food that Keeps Me Coming Back

 Poke here is good and runs out so get there before 3 or 4 if you want something specific.
 Ahi, Tako and Scallop poke are good here.
 Beyond Poke grab and go muffins, fresh made bagels and pastries are prefect for picky eaters back at your rental.
 (Yelp)

 A note about groceries: Are prices of groceries on the island high?
 They sure are.
 You’re on the edge of the world and things need to be shipped in.
 That said, focus on the things you can’t get back home!
 Poke, scallops, Tako, Fresh Hawaiian fruits and local meat and seafood.
-Eggs from Oahu with beautiful orange-yellow yolks.
+Eggs with beautiful orange-yellow yolks.
 SPAM and Portuguese Sausage.
+Snacks at Foodland are all great, and their store brand has Kaki Mochi and other delicious snacks with flavors you won’t find off island.
 I’d gladly pay MORE for these things here at home and some of them are impossible to find here!

 West Side: